alessfg/nginx-proxy-cache-web-server-demo/README.md

 This demo uses Terraform to automate the setup of an NGINX Proxy Cache Web Server pseudo-production environment.

-A PDF containing accompanying slides for this demo can also be found under the name of <TODO>.
+A PDF containing accompanying slides for this demo can also be found under the name of [`Using NGINX as a Web Server and Reverse Proxy Cache 101`](Using%20NGINX%20as%20a%20Web%20Server%20and%20Reverse%20Proxy%20Cache%101.pdf).

 ## Requirements